bobbyhaliwela/AutoRcCar/README.md

 - 1/10 RC Car
 - ESC - usually comes with the RC Car
 - Servo
-- PS4 controller - or XBox controller
+- PS4 controller
 - 7.2v 5000mah NiMH battery - min 3000mah is preffered

+You can use XBox controller as well but you need to install the driver for the controller on ubuntu.

 ### Software